 A great year with exceptional films and some substantial performances.
 When Comparing every passing year, India cinema is showing a down sloping trend in hyper melodrama and preachiness associated with performances.
 This was a year that completely underlined this very fact.
-These are restrained and nuanced performances which have less cinematic exaggerations, heavenly organic to say the least.
-And, it’s really nice to see one of the India’s finest for the last 30 years still grabbing eyeballs with his finesse skills and topping the list.
+It’s really nice to see one of the India’s finest for the last 30 years still grabbing eyeballs with his finesse skills and topping the list.

 Bhagavathi Perumal: Super Deluxe